--b branch from[rev] to[rev] Use a branch mapping to diff files in two branched codelines.
-The files that are compared can be limited by file patterns in either the from or to file specifications. -doptions Runs the diff routine with one of a subset of the standard UNIX diff options.
-See "Usage Notes" on page 114 for a listing of these options. -Od Limit output to only those files that differ. -q Quiet diff.
-Display only the header; if file1 and file2 are identical, display only " file1 - no differing files" as the output. -S stream [-P parent] Diff a stream with its parent.
+-b branch from [rev]to [rev] Use a branch mapping to diff files in two branched codelines.
+The files that are compared can be limited by file patterns in either the from or to file specifications. - d options Runs the diff routine with one of a subset of the standard UNIX diff options.
+See "Usage Notes" below for a listing of these options. -Od Limit output to only those files that differ. -q Quiet diff.
+Display only the header; if file1 and file2 are identical, display only " file1 - no differing files " as the output. -S stream [-P parent] Diff a stream with its parent.
 To diff the stream with a stream other than its configured parent, specify -P . -t Diff the file revisions even if the file(s) are not of type text . -u Generate unified output format, showing added and deleted lines with sufficient context for compatibility with the patch(1) utility.
 Only those files that differ are included.
-File names and dates remain in Perforce syntax. g-opts See "Global Options" on page 571 .
+File names and dates remain in Perforce syntax. g-opts See "Global Options" on page 534.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required Yes No read access necessary for both file revisions
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required Yes No read access necessary for both file revisions